For all that did not know, Guanajuato is the name of a province as well as a city in Mexico, located around 4 hours away from Mexico City by car.

 Where to Stay in Guanajuato

-Not only is it one of the safer areas, but you’ll also find all of the top attractions.
-This area is also full of vibrant restaurants and nightlife, meaning you don’t have to walk that far to find what you need.
+This area is full of vibrant restaurants and nightlife which perfectly complement this colonial gem.
+Meaning you don’t have to walk that far to find what you need.
+Casa del Tiempo offers great value for money.

 Some alternative areas include San Javier and Cata which are also safe.
 These two areas are also located close to Guanajuato’s best landmarks.